dillontitcomb/track-suggester/README.md

 ## Known Bugs

-_There is not currently any good solution to two tracks having the same percentage fit.
-However, more questions and a subsequent growth in score variety will reduce the likelihood of a tie._

-_There aren't currently enough questions for the percentage outputs between 100% and 0% to be particularly interesting.
-However, the more questions asked, the more meaningful the percentage calculation will get._
+_No known bugs.
+The only weak point is the event in which two tracks have the same percentage score.
+In this case, an alert is triggered, but in a future iteration this problem should be solved by showing both potential tracks or asking a follow-up question to settle the tie._

 ## Support and contact details